YousefED/SyncedStore/docs/docs/basics/installation.md

 #### Objects

 `exampleObjectData` in the code snippet above.
 Objects must always be initialized as an empty object `{}`.
-Objects in reactive-crdt resemble Maps or plain javascript objects.
+Objects in SyncedStore resemble Maps or plain javascript objects.
 You'll be able to set and get properties like you're used to with regular Javascript plain objects (e.g. `store.exampleObjectData.day = "Monday";`).

 #### XML